 This article describes what a Slicer visualization is, and how to apply it to Reports to produce interactive information products.

-Slicers allow database administrators and report designers to create interactive reports that allow stakeholders to explore the data without having to learn how to author reports.
+Slicer components allow Database Administrators and Report Designers to create interactive Reports that allow stakeholders to explore the data without having to learn how to author Reports.

-When you add a Slicer to Dashboard, it will appear as a dropdown on the page.
+When you add a Slicer to Dashboard, it appears as a dropdown on the page.
 Report viewers can choose one or more categories.
 All other analyses on the page are filtered by this dimension.
 Analyses on other pages are not affected.

-When used in a Report with a Notebook layout, the Slicer will apply a filter to all analysis in the entire notebook.
+When used in a Report with a Notebook layout, the Slicer applies a filter to all analysis in the entire Notebook.

 Adding a Slicer

-Technically, a Slicer is visualization of a Pivot Table, just like a Table or Pie Chart.
-Slicer is now available as a visualisation type in the analysis.
+A Slicer is a visualization of a Pivot Table, just like a Table or Pie Chart.
+You can pick a Slicer as a visualization type in the analysis.
 Slicers are combinations of dimensions that ignore measures and axis settings.
-When new dimensions are added to a slicer, they are automatically placed on the row axis.
+When new dimensions are added to a Slicer, they are automatically placed on the row axis.

-But you can also add a Pivot Table and then change the Visualization to Slicer:
+Alternatively, you can also add a Pivot Table and then change the Visualization to Slicer.

 Choosing Slicer Dimensions

-You can drag and drop fields to the “Slicer” axes.
-Fields in this list will appear as dropdowns in the Dashboard or Report.
-You can add multiple fields to the list, and they will appear as cascading dropdowns when viewed.
+You can drag and drop Fields to the Slicer axis.
+Fields in this list appear as dropdowns in the Dashboard or Report.
+You can add multiple Fields to the list, and they will appear as cascading dropdowns when viewed.

-If you add multiple dimensions to the slicer, they will appear as multiple dropdowns when viewed.
-If the two dimensions are related, then the second dimension will be dependant on the first.
-In the example below, the “Sub-Sector” form is related to the “Sector” form by a reference field.
-So when you select “Agriculture”, only sub-sectors of “Agriculture” are shown.
+If you add multiple dimensions to the Slicer, they will appear as multiple dropdowns when viewed.
+If the two dimensions are related, then the second dimension is dependent on the first dimension.
+In the example below, the “Sub-Sector” Form is related to the “Sector” Form through a Reference field.
+Therefore, when you select “Agriculture”, only sub-sectors of “Agriculture” are shown.

 Using Slicers